 According to the Centers for Disease Control and Prevention, neither obesity levels in the U.S. nor the average weight of U.S. women (163 lbs.) is decreasing.
 So why are plus-size women buying not only less than they used to, but also less than their size-14-and-under counterparts?
 One reason, offered by "plus-size expert" Catherine Schuller, is that many plus-size women are homemakers and cannot afford to spend a lot of money on clothes.
 I couldn't find any statistics on average weights of stay-at-home women versus those who work outside of the home, but regardless, Schuller's explanation doesn't seem to fit.

 A more plausible reason, offered by Slate's women's magazine, Double X, is that larger sizes are harder both to produce and to fit.
-A size 10, for example, is designed to fit a range ...1
+A size 10, for example, is designed to fit a range of women who all fall more or less within the specified measurements of a 10.
+But the range covered by a size 18, by necessity, has to be greater - so the clothes are more difficult to design, less likely to fit an individual woman, and thus more liable ...1